element36-io/ebics-java-server/docs/TEST.md

     # optional
     docker compose logs -f

-Startup will take some time - up to 3 o5 minutes.
+Startup will take some time - up to 3 or 5 minutes.
 You should be able to [open Swagger](http://localhost:8093/ebics/swagger-ui/?url=/ebics/v2/api-docs/) and log into [banking bankend](manual/manual.md) which we will look at later.

 We tested on MacOs.
-In case this is not working, you may
+In case this is not working, you may build images locally, check [here](docker-build.md ).

 ## Test API and download ZK proof